newridetech/crawler/README.md

 ## How to start crawling?

-To start crawling and extract data from sites you need to create a data extractor that is capable of handling given website and plug it into the crawler engine.
+To start crawling and extract data from sites you need to create a data extractor that is capable of handling given resource and plug it into the crawler engine.
 Then you can read incoming data from `dataBus`.

 ### code your data extractor